yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 - Creation and/or release of position statements
 - Host Carpentries-branded events
 - Any modifications of The Carpentries logos (please refer to the [Carpentries Logo Usage Policy](https://docs.carpentries.org/topic_folders/communications/resources/logos.html) for the approved ways of using the logos)
-- Launch an own fundraising campaign
+- Launch an own fundraising campaign.

 Note that the above list is not exhaustive.
 In the case of any ambiguity, committees should consult the Core Team (in the first instance) or the
 Executive Council to clarify if anything they plan to do requires approval.